mchav/mchav.github.io/_posts/2017-1-22-easy-concurrency-with-functional-programming.md

  }
 ```

-This is a lot of heavy machinery for a simple download.
+The code above contains a lot of heavy machinery for a simple download.
 But it is nonetheless justified to ensure safe concurrency.

-A big advantage you'll always hear from the Functional Programming camp about why you should use functional programming is that ir provides easier/better concurrency mechanisms and structures than implerative languages like Java.
+A big advantage you'll always hear from the Functional Programming camp about why you should use/learn functional programming is that it provides easier/better concurrency mechanisms and data structures than imperative languages like Java.
 For my task I found this to be true.

 ### Concurrency in functional programming languages

-Functional languages are pure.
+Languages such as Haskell are purely functional.
 The separation of I/O and pure functions is baked into languages like Haskell.
-They constrain mutation when it is provided but in general everything is immutable.
-This makes concurrency work really well.
+In general, functional data structures are immutable, so concurrency works well.
 One might think that's a bit of a cop out - the API that people usually deal with is impure (does a lot of I/O).

-Functional programming, does, however, allow mutation but it must be done explicity.
-There [four main mechanisms for implementing mutable state in Haskell](http://blog.jakubarnold.cz/2014/07/20/mutable-state-in-haskell.html).
+Functional programming, does, however, allow mutation but it must be done explicitly.
+There [four mechanisms for implementing mutable state in Haskell](http://blog.jakubarnold.cz/2014/07/20/mutable-state-in-haskell.html).
 The linked blog explains each quite well. `MVar`s seemed to be a natural and easy solution to handling concurrent IO for my application.
-An `MVar` is a mutable variable that supports 2 basic operations `putMVar` and `takeMVar`.
-The names are self explanatory.
+An `MVar` is a mutable variable that supports two basic operations `putMVar` and `takeMVar`.
+The names are self-explanatory.
 The functions put and remove a value from the variable, respectively.
 If the `MVar` is full, `putMVar` waits until the value in the `MVar` is consumed before it can put another value into the variable.
 Similarly, `takeMVar` waits until a value is placed in the variable before it takes the variable. `MVar`s can be edited across threads.

-So to evaluate an expression in the REPL I can just run a thread to do the downloading, put the results in an `MVar` and read the value whenever I'm done.
+So to evaluate an expression in the REPL, I can just run a thread to do the downloading, put the results in an `MVar` and read the value whenever I'm done.

 Here is an simple Frege/Haskell example: